buckning/stop-the-pop/README.md

 Click on the Sparkle(Mobile) prefab, in the inspector click on the Particle System component and expand the Shape section.
 Change the X and Z scale settings to fit your screen.

+## Testing

 ## Directory Structure
-Assets: Contains the all the Unity assets required for the game
+* Assets: Contains the all the Unity assets required for the game
-GameArt: Contains all the SVG files used to make up the graphics in the game.
+* GameArt: Contains all the SVG files used to make up the graphics in the game.
 Note that this directory does not contain the rasterized files.
-ProjectSettings: Unity managed files.
+* ProjectSettings: Unity managed files.